RaissaFondjo/Group_6_Final_Project/README.md

 |  Kaggle  |  https://www.kaggle.com/airbnb/boston  |  Calendar.csv, including listing id and the price and availability for that day  |

-## Questions that we want answer with the data:
+## Questions that we want to answer with the data:
 - What are the key factors that effect the price of the rental property?
     - We wanted to identify if the following key feature drive the price of the property: Neighborhood (Location), Competitor’s prices, Special Amenities, consumers’ reviews, and opinions.